davidfmiller/bin/README.md

 Duplicates the front-most Finder window in OS X, or creates a new window at `~/Desktop` if no Finder windows are open

+## gitutil

+Open the remote host for a git repository in your web browser of choice.
+Currently supports [GitHub](https://github.com) & [BitBucket](https://bitbucket.org).

 ## quit